skip to Main Content

 What is Reporting?

-If you do not want to go through the legal or court processes, you can still file a report, and a record of the sexual assault will remain on file in case you choose to pursue it at a later date
+If you do not want to go through the legal or court processes, you can still file a report to the police.
+This is called an “Information Only” report.
+The police do not investigate these reports, but they maintain a record of the sexual assault and you are able to request an investigation that may lead to charges at a later time.

 Whether charges are laid or not is not a reflection of the truth of your statement, and does not impact access to SACE services.